ARTbio/metavisitor/docs/use_case_3-1.md

 ## Results

 The results for this use case differ whether you use [Metavisitor](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0168397) or Metavisitor2.
 There are failed (red) datasets in this history, this is expected, it means not all patients had sequences matching the viral database.
-You will notice that only `patient 0629-453` has contigs matching HIV sequences, this is a false positive, you can tell it's a false positive by looking at the other matching sequences names which are very heterogeneous (bovine, shrimp and plant viruses).
+You will notice that only `patient 0629-453` has contigs matching HIV sequences, this is a false positive.
 To make sure its a false positive you can:

 - Copy the name of the contig
 - Select `Pick Fasta sequences`